 Armed with nakedness and a bowl,

 The glorious one made it to the goal.
+This stance of nakedness,

 It is called “Biligiri Ranganatha betta.”
 “Betta” means hills.
 “Ranganatha” is because there is the Ranganatha Swami temple there.
 “Biligiri,” in Kannada, means White Mountains – “Velliangiri,” [foothills at which Isha Yoga Center is situated] also means White Mountain.